Why Chelsea Manning Decided to Go to Jail in Protest

 Ironically, she already has.

-Manning’s association with WikiLeaks nearly a decade ago was dissected in exhaustive detail during her 2013 court-martial, in which she freely responded to hundreds, if not thousands of questions about her brief contact with an individual online whom, ultimately, she has no way of proving was Julian Assange.
-But she is meant to regurgitate that story at the point of a legal weapon—the threat of prolonged incarceration, absent criminal charge.
+Manning’s association with WikiLeaks nearly a decade ago was dissected in exhaustive detail during her 2013 court-martial, in which all manner of evidence about her brief contact with WikiLeaks, including the transcripts of their conversations, was presented.
+But now she is meant to regurgitate that story based on her own flawed memories while under the threat of prolonged incarceration if she finds any reason to refuse.

 Advertisement